morgandival/till-counter/README.md

 ## Upgrades:

-- [ ] Separation of denomination fields into their own components
+- [x] Separation of denomination fields into their own child components
 - [ ] Better handling of invalid values

 ## Lessons Learned:

 React states are tricky, but it is good to keep in mind that changing the state doesn't force a re-render of the components.

+Also, passing props between parent and child components is not as difficult as it looks.